Some young women embraced their gray hair during the pandemic. They might not go back.

 Everything seemed temporary at first.
 The signs on store windows telling us to keep six feet apart were slapdash and scrawled by hand.
-I made masks in early April from old bedsheets, stitched together with janky, 7th-grade home-EC sewing skills.
+I made masks in early April from old bedsheets, stitched together with janky, seventh-grade home-ec sewing skills.
 The gray, too, began as a temporary condition.
 Staying home meant that no one could see the silver stripe that expanded every week where I parted my hair.

 “I guess I’ll just grow it out,” I told my husband, last April.
 “Do you think I’ll look old?”